BLM Tax Filing Reveals Scandalous Grift

 Cofounder Patrisse Cullors claims there was no misappropriation.
 Humph.

-Black Lives Matter (BLM), a Marxist organization that adheres to the preachings of critical race theory and advocates defunding the police, is in the news again.
-BLM’s 990 tax form disclosure has been released … and let’s just say it doesn’t paint a good picture of former executive and cofounder Patrisse Cullors.
+Black Lives Matter (BLM), the Marxist organization that adheres to the preachings of critical race theory and advocates defunding the police, is in the news again – and that is never good news.
+BLM’s 990 tax form disclosure has been released … and let’s just say it paints a corrupt picture of former executive and cofounder Patrisse Cullors, whose fraudulent “financial irregularities” we have previously outlined.

 As you may recall, the suspicious lack of transparency on the part of Cullors and BLM regarding how its vast income through charitable donations was spent had many states, including deep-blue California, crying foul.
 Cullors had bought several properties in Los Angeles, and rumors were swirling as to whether she would buy a home in the Bahamas.
 Then, she stepped down as BLM’s leader after the barrage of criticism coinciding with these purchases.
 People were wondering where she had gotten that kind of money.
 After Cullors stepped down, the BLM ship seemed to be without any leadership but with tens of millions of dollars at its fingertips.